anundsson/dotfiles/README.md

 ## Contributing

 While this is a personal collection of dotfiles, contributions or suggestions are welcome.
 If you have improvements or suggestions, please open an issue or pull request.

-## License

-This repository is available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute as you see fit.